 Section 1.
 Personal Leave of Absence

-- An employee may be granted an unpaid leave of absence during the term of his/her appointment, upon request to and at the sole discretion of the Employer.
+- An employee may be granted an unpaid leave of absence during the term of the individual's appointment, upon request to and at the sole discretion of the Employer.

 - Additionally, the Employer shall authorize leave requests in accordance with the provisions of the Family and Medical Leave Act of 1993 for qualifying individuals.